 If you and your spouse are granted a legal separation and reconcile thereafter, you may ask the court for a revocation of the legal separation judgment.
 On the other hand, if you are granted a legal separation and any time thereafter both parties agree to divorce, the court will convert the judgment of legal separation to a judgment of divorce.
 If only one party wants to convert the legal separation judgment to a divorce judgment, he or she must wait at least one year after the legal separation was granted by the court to make the request.

-Our Madison family lawyers at Balisle Family Law Legal Counsel, S.C. have more than 42 years of combined experience handling legal separations.
+Our Madison family lawyers at Balisle Family Law Legal Counsel, S.C. have 45 years of combined experience handling legal separations.
 We can help you decide whether a legal separation or divorce is right for you, and can help you through whatever process you decide is in your best interest.

 Contact us today at (608) 765-1001 if you are interested in meeting to discuss your case.